impact-hiv/NepidemiX/doc/documentation.rst

 Introduction
 ==============

-There are two ways to use NepidemiX: through a configurable command line program or by writing your won Python programs accesin the NepidemiX classes.
+There are two ways to use NepidemiX: through a configurable command line program or by writing your won Python programs accessing the NepidemiX classes.
 Simulations and processes can be specified in a simple configuration file and can be extended using Python or both.

-If you are new to NepidemiX it is recommended that you start with the :ref:`tutorial`. which shows both how to script simulations using config files and howt to write them as Python classes.
+If you are new to NepidemiX it is recommended that you start with the :ref:`tutorial`. which shows both how to script simulations using config files and how to write them as Python classes.

-This page is intended as a very brief documentation outlining some of the features of the NepidemiX package, higlighting some of the features introduced by the tutorial.
+This page is intended as a very brief documentation outlining some of the features of the NepidemiX package, highlighting some of the features introduced by the tutorial.
 It lists the different configuration and scripting options, and link to the documentation for the main classes used for programming.
-A full API documentation is best accessed through the Pyhthon docstrings as shown in the :ref:`tutorial`.
+A full API documentation is best accessed through the Python docstrings as shown in the :ref:`tutorial`.